+Item 5.
 Operating and Financial Review and Prospects

 The following discussion and analysis of our financial condition and results of operations are based on, and should be read in conjunction with, our audited consolidated financial statements and the related notes included elsewhere in this annual report.
 This discussion and analysis presents our financial condition and results of operations on a consolidated basis.
-We prepare our consolidated financial statements in conformity with IFRS as issued by the IASB, and in accordance with IFRS as adopted by the European Union.
+We prepare our consolidated financial statements in conformity with IFRS.
+IFRS differ in certain significant respects from U.S. GAAP.

 Certain information contained in this discussion and analysis and presented elsewhere in this annual report, including information with respect to our plans and strategy for our business, includes forward-looking statements that involve risks and uncertainties.
 See "Cautionary Statement Concerning Forward-Looking Statements".
-In evaluating this discussion and analysis, you should specifically consider the various risk factors identified in "Principal Risks and Uncertainties", other risk factors identified elsewhere in this annual report and other factors that could cause results to differ materially from those expressed in such forward-looking statements.
+In evaluating this discussion and analysis, you should specifically consider the various risk factors identified in Item 3.D.
+"Key Information - Risk Factors", other risk factors identified elsewhere in this annual report and other factors that could cause results to differ materially from those expressed in such forward-looking statements.